mr-ravin/cerebral_lstm/README.md

   `Initial Symmetry`: Upper and lower parts of the Cerebral LSTM process inputs identically, leading to similar cell states Uc(t) and Lc(t).

-  `Redundancy`: Initial representations of upper and lower parts are redundant, poten-tially under-utilizing the model’s capacity.
+  `Redundancy`: Initial representations of upper and lower parts are redundant, potentially under-utilizing the model’s capacity.

   `Gradients`: Early training updates are similar, but divergence may occur over time,leading to different feature extraction.